ludus-leonis/FreeBeeGee/docs/datamodel.md

 ## Library

-The library object holds information about all known assets, sorted by asset type.
+The library object holds information about each *Asset*, sorted by *Asset* type.

 ```json
 {